Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Proof of Theorem

 This completes the proof of Theorem \ref{mian theorem}.

 {\bf Remarks}.
+Based on Lemma \ref{relax}\textbf{(b)} and Theorem \ref{MD}, it is straightforward to conclude that the Borodin-Kostochka conjecture holds for odd-hole-free graphs; because if it is not true, then the graph $G[V(P)\cup\{u\}]$ in Lemma \ref{relax}\textbf{(b)} must form an odd hole, leading to a contradiction.

-By (b) of Lemma \ref{relax} and Theorem \ref{MD}, we can easily deduce that the Borodin-Kostochka conjecture is true for odd hole free graphs (We leave the details to interested readers).
-Furthermore, Cranston and Rabern \cite{CR13} proved the Borodin-Kostochka conjecture for $K_{1,3}$-free graphs.
-A vertex $v$ of a graph $G$ is {\em bisimplicial} if $N(v)$ is the union of two cliques; a graph is {\em quasi-line} if every vertex is bisimplicial.
-Since every even hole free graph has a bisimplicial vertex \cite{CS23} and every quasi-line graph is $K_{1,3}$-free\cite{CS12}.
-It is reasonable to believe that the Borodin-Kostochka conjecture holds for even hole free graphs.
+A vertex $v$ in a graph $G$ is considered {\em bisimplicial} if its neighborhood $N(v)$ can be divided into two cliques.
+A graph is defined as {\em quasi-line} if every vertex within the graph is bisimplicial.
+According to reference \cite{CS12}, every quasi-line graph is $K_{1,3}$-free.
+Additionally, Cranston and Rabern \cite{CR13} proved the Borodin-Kostochka conjecture for $K_{1,3}$-free graphs, and consequently for every quasi-line graph.
+Based on the reference \cite{CS23}, it is established that every even-hole-free graph contains a bisimplicial vertex.
+Therefore, it is reasonable to believe that the Borodin-Kostochka conjecture holds true for even-hole-free graphs.
+This is still open.

+Lan, Liu, and Zhou \cite{LLZ24} established the Borodin-Kostochka conjecture for ($P_2 \cup P_3$, $C_4$)-free graphs, while Gupta and Pradhan \cite{GP21} proved the conjecture for ($P_5$, $C_4$)-free graphs.
+A natural question arises: does the Borodin-Kostochka conjecture hold for ($P_6$, $C_4$)-free graphs?
+This looks interesting.

+{\bf Acknowledgement}: We thank Professor Zixia Song for helpful suggestions and for informing us about some problems related to even-hole-free graphs.
+We also thank the anonymous referees for their helpful suggestions and comments that improved the presentation of the paper greatly.